big-data-europe/docker-spark/template/java/README.md

 docker run --name my-spark-app --link spark-master:spark-master -d bde/spark-app
 ```

 The sources in the project folder will be automatically added to `/usr/src/app` if you directly extend the Spark Java template image.
-Otherwise you will have to add the sources by yourself in your Dockerfile with the command `ADD . /usr/src/app`.
+Otherwise you will have to add and package the sources by yourself in your Dockerfile with the commands:

+    ADD . /usr/src/app
+    RUN cd /usr/src/app \
+        && mvn clean package

 If you overwrite the template's `CMD` in your Dockerfile, make sure to execute the `/template.sh` script at the end.

 #### Example Dockerfile